we-learn-js/js-training/src/slideshow/slides/ScopesAndClosures.md

 ## Closures

-> Closure is all around you in JavaScript, you just have to recognize and embrace it.
+> Closures are all around you in JavaScript, you just have to acknowledge and embrace them.

 > Closures are functions that refer to independent (free) variables (variables that are used locally, but defined in an enclosing scope).

-In other words, these functions 'remember' the environment in which they were created.
+> In other words, these **functions 'remember' the environment in which they were declared/created.**